The Penny Salon Micro-Gallery at Ongar Station

 Free admission!
 Gallery open whenever trains are running

-An interesting and entertaining programme of presentations is planned for the new year, including "A pletohra of pub signs" and "Classic Diesels around London".
+An interesting and entertaining programme of presentations is planned for the coming year, including "A plethora of pub signs" and "The Heyday of London Transport".
 Watch this space or our news pages for further details.

 To coincide with the Steam Gala between 8 and 10 June, there will be a presentation from Malcolm Root, a Fellow of the Guild of Railway Artists , with the emphasis on his inspirational transport paintings into the Eastern Counties.
 Malcolm hails from Halstead in Essex, and his work is well known, especially for the limited edition prints available of many of his major works over the years, such as "Signalling Winter", set at Harringay West.